 A preapproval or prequalification letter for a mortgage will last 60-90 days.

-Being prequalified or preapproved for a mortgage loan will give you an idea of how much of a home you will qualify for.
+Being prequalified or preapproved for a mortgage loan will give you an idea of how much of a home you qualify for.

 However, being preapproved for a mortgage means a lot more than being prequalified.